University entrance qualifications and assessment examinations

 Applicants with international secondary education qualifications which do not entitle them to direct entrance to a degree programme at a German university must take the ‘Prüfung zur Feststellung der Hochschulreife’ (examination to determine whether they are qualified to study at a German university).
 You can prepare for this examination by attending a one-year preparatory course, such as at Studienkolleg München.
 You cannot take the assessment examination (Feststellungsprüfung) without first attending the preparatory course at Studienkolleg München.
 In order to be admitted to the Studienkolleg, you must provide proof of German language proficiency of at least level B2 according to the Common European Framework of Reference for Languages.
 Admission to the Studienkolleg and to the assessment examination is granted by the university where you would subsequently like to do your degree programme.
 If you pass the assessment examination you have also obtained the subject-specific university entrance qualification (fachgebundene Hochschulreife).

 Exception: If you already have an international secondary education qualification from this group and if you have successfully completed one or two years at a university, you are often not required to take the assessment examination, and can apply directly to us for subject-related degree programmes.

 FAU does not have its own Studienkolleg; the Studienkolleg for all Bavarian universities is in Munich.
 If you wish to apply to attend a Studienkolleg before starting at FAU, you will be referred to the Studienkolleg in Munich.
 You can apply via the portal campo.fau.de.
-Please submit a signed print-out of the application for admission together with the common documents and proof of language proficiency at CEFR B2 level to the FAU Admissions Office by 15 July (for the winter semester) or 15 January (for the summer semester).
+Please submit a signed print-out of the application for admission together with the relevant documents and proof of language proficiency at level B2 CEFR to the FAU Admissions Office by the submission deadlines (15 July (for the winter semester) or 15 January (for the summer semester)).